lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 To ensure both peers share the same resumption key, when a resumption session is run using rPSK_i as the resumption key:

+  * The Responder MAY delete the previous resumption key rPSK_(i-1), if present, after successfully verifying message_3.
+At that point the Responder can be certain that the Initiator has access to the current resumption key rPSK_i.

   * The Initiator MAY delete rPSK_i after successfully verifying the fourth message.
-At that point, the Responder will already have derived the next rPSK_(i+1), which the Initiator can be certain of upon receiving the fourth message.
+At that point, the Initiator can be certain that the Responder already has derived the next resumption key, rPSK_(i+1).

-  * The Responder MAY delete rPSK_(i-1), if present, after successfully sending the fourth message.
-Upon successfully verifying message_3, the Responder knows with certainty that the Initiator derived rPSK_i at the end of the previous session in the session series, making it safe to delete the prior resumption key rPSK_(i-1).

 ## Cipher Suite Requirements for Resumption